 Common to every resident and business in the municipality is the need for a source of clean drinking water.
-While much of the municipality derives its drinking water from on-site sources, such as wells or cisterns, there are parts of the municipality, including Saint Joseph, Lower South River, St. Andrew's, and areas around the Town of Antigonish that are serviced by the Municipality's drinking water system.
+While much of the municipality derives its drinking water from on-site sources, such as wells or cisterns, several communities are serviced by the Municipality's drinking water system.
+These systems mostly rely on well heads that tap into local watersheds in order to supply drinking water to residents and businesses.
+Therefore, such watersheds need special protection mechanisms that lower the risk of contamination.
+For this reason, a mix of provincial and/or municipal source water protection regulations has been adopted in the following areas: